The Long Discourses

 DĀ 20 Ambāṣṭha (∥ DN 3) [T 1.82a7]

 A priest hears about the arrival of the Buddha near his town and sends a pupil to investigate whether he truly has the thirty-two signs of a great man.
-The pupil is arrogant towards the Buddha, who humbles him with a story about his family’s humble background.
-He then lays out a full description of the gradual path to awakening.
+The pupil is arrogant towards the Buddha, who humbles him with a story about his genealogical background.
+Once the arrogant pupil has been brought to heel, the Buddha lays out a full description of the gradual path to awakening.
+The pupil returns to his teacher, who eventually becomes a stream-enterer.
+The narrative plot of this sūtra features a form of literary parallelism called a chiasmus.

 DĀ 21 Brahmā’s Shaking (∥ DN 1) [T 1.88b13]

 A pair of ascetics disagree in their assessment of the Buddha, one praising him while the other criticizes him.
 When the Buddha overhears the monks discussing this, he joins them and gives them a teaching on why they shouldn’t react to criticism or praise.
-In the process, he outlines 62 wrong views that non-Buddhists create when they speculate about the past and future.
+He also outlines the famous catalogue of sixty-two wrong views that non-Buddhists create when they speculate about the past and future.

 DĀ 22 Śroṇatāṇḍya (∥ DN 4) [T 1.94a18]